anthony0bondar/sample_etl_structure/README.md

 database versioning (dwh versioning with Alembic in my case)

 ### run.py
-a runner, which accepts parameters and runs specific pipeline or perform specific needs, e.g.:
+a runner, which accepts parameters and runs specific pipeline or perform specific needs, for example:

 `python run.py --script=load_sales --env=dev`